cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 ### Censorship Attack {#censorship-attack .unnumbered}

-If there are more than $\frac{3}{4}$ malicious masternodes in **Tao**, censorship attack might happen.
+If there are more than $\frac{3}{4}$ malicious masternodes in **Tao**, a censorship attack might happen.
 For example, these masternodes refuse valid blocks or simply become inactive.
-In this case, chain is stuck.
+In this case, the chain is stuck.

 In fact, masternodes are paid for their effort of correctly working so that the chain is actively updated in a consistent manner.
-More importantly, becoming masternode means a certain amount of tokens is locked, 50 000 TAO in particular.
+More importantly, becoming a masternode means a certain amount of tokens are locked, 50 000 TAO in particular.
 As a result, in order to control more than$\frac{3}{4}$ masternodes, attackers must hold a considerable amount of TAO and gain huge support from token holders.
 And because of this, the attackers do not have incentives to do any malicious action to harm the chain.

-However, in worst case, **Tao** has to do a soft fork in order to reduce number of masternodes to keep the chain running and figure out slasher mechanisms for those malicious masternodes.
+However, in the worst case, **Tao** has to do a soft fork in order to reduce the number of masternodes to keep the chain running and figure out slasher mechanisms for those malicious masternodes.